 - Supporting students who have been abused in accordance with his/her agreed Child Protection Plan

 - Establishing a safe environment in which children and young people can learn and develop

-The Designated Safeguarding Lead is Mrs B. De Sousa-Wyles, Deputy Headteacher.
-The Designated Deputy Child Protection Officer is Ms H. Forward, Assistant Headteacher.
-In addition, we have a Team of trained Safeguarding & Child Protection Officers.
+The Designated Safeguarding Lead is Mr Cornwall, Deputy Headteacher.
+The Designated Deputy Child Protection Officers are Ms L. Charles and Mrs D. Drew.
+In addition, we have a team of trained Safeguarding & Child Protection Officers.
 They are:

 - Mrs A. Rice

 - Mrs J. Tonkins